Rating: 5.00

 This Indian chicken curry recipe is everything!
 It’s a rich, delicious curry with deep flavors of so many ingredients that work so well together.
 Nobody can say no to it (I haven’t met anyone yet who hasn’t gobbled it up in minutes!).

 And hey, YOU.
-You who absolutely adore curry.
+You who absolutely adores curry.
 I see you!
 Get ready to fall deeply in love.
 This may end up becoming the curry of your dreams.
 Not even kidding 😉!

 A few more reasons why you’ll love this dish to bits and pieces…